mapossum/spa/README.md

 Various ArcGIS Pro help and documentation, most of these items will be posted on the course website.

 ##Required Software:
 ArcGIS Pro This software is installed on all the Lab machines.
-You can also receive a student version from the instructor free of charge to install on your own machine.
+Most of you are working remotly and thus should install a student version from the instructor free of charge to install on your own machine.

 Python 3x This software installs with ArcGIS Pro.